Mnux9/mnux9.github.io/assets/examples/README.md

 i2c_device:
   - id: i2cdev
     address: 0x08  # Change to match your device address

-# Create a floating point output for brightness control

 # Create a light entity that uses our brightness output
 light: